-Medical student research opportunities at the USC School of Medicine Greenville reflect the diverse interests of the student body and align with national priorities in meeting the complex health needs of local, regional and national populations.
-The school’s unique partnership with Greenville Health System provides research activities along the continuum of clinical translational research.
+Medical student research opportunities at the UofSC School of Medicine Greenville reflect the diverse interests of the student body and align with national priorities in meeting the complex health needs of local, regional and national populations.
+The school’s unique partnership with Prisma Health–Upstate provides research activities along the continuum of clinical translational research.

 Students may participate in select areas of bench research; however, 80% of projects address research questions related to the health delivery system and investigate care innovations to meet this challenge in a dynamic clinical and policy environment.